redFrik/udk12-Back_to_basics/udk141016/README.md

 today we will just try out four different programming languages and play with the sin math function.

-very simplified we can use sin and give it a number, and it will return another number that is always in the range of -1.0 to 1.0. so sin(1004) will give us -0.96609442513715 and sin(32.3) will give 0.77332788956622.
+very simplified we can use sin and give it a number, and it will return another number that is always in the range of -1.0 to 1.0. so for example sin(1004) will give us -0.96609442513715 and sin(32.3) will give 0.77332788956622.

-if we in code make a counter and perform sin(counter) for each step we will get this nice curve...
+if we in code make a counter and perform sin(counter*0.01) for each step we will get this nice curve...

 ![sine](sine.png?raw=true "sine")

-here the counter (horizontal axis) is counting from 0 up to 1999, and the result (of the sin(counter)) is vertically displayed and show the values running smoothly from -1.0 to 1.0.
+here the counter (horizontal axis) is counting from 0 up to 1999, and the result (of the sin(counter*0.01)) is vertically displayed and show the values running smoothly from -1.0 to 1.0.

 processing
 ==========